csc-training/geocomputing_course/materials/job_types.md

 :::{admonition} Maximum job limits
 :class: warning

 Submitting an array job of 100 members counts the same as 100 individual jobs from the batch queue system's perspective.
+In Puhti, one can submit/run a maximum of 400/200 jobs at the same time (except for `interactive`, `test` and `gputest`, where the limits are  one or two.
 The maximum number of jobs that each user can submit per month should be kept below one thousand.

 :::